abhivfr/Financial-Market-Prediction-using-Cognitive-Architecture-/README.md

 - Dimension handling ensures consistency between input features and predictions
 - Enhanced feature processing includes proper normalization and error handling

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License, with the following additional restriction:

+**Copying and distribution of this project are strictly prohibited.**

+Users are permitted to view the project's code and functionality for educational or informational purposes only.